 Don't Settle For Your Present Level of Achievement

-Welcome to the 2018-19 winter color guard season.
-We are all very excited to continue the tradition of excellence for which King Philip color guard is so well known.
+Welcome to the 2019 winter color guard season.
+We are all very excited to continue the tradition of excellence that King Philip color guard is so well known for.
+We also excited to have a JV team once again!

-This year’s program plan will move us into a more contemporary musical genre while maintaining the sophistication that is uniquely KP.
-The staff consists completely of familiar faces.
+This year’s program plan will move us into a modern and extremely personal story telling while maintaining the sophistication that is uniquely KP.
+The staff consists of familiar faces.
 Our goal is to afford the members the opportunity to achieve success as a TEAM thru hard work and dedication in an atmosphere that is both nurturing and creative.
 In this packet you will find:

 Guidelines for communicating information